MENU

 While our first day in Tateyama had us exploring the city by train, bike and on foot, our second day had us cruising along the coast by car.

 On clear days, Tateyama City is known as one of the best places to catch views of Mt.
 Fuji from across the sea.
 No matter where you are along the Tateyama coast, you’re never going to find yourself too far from a Fuji lookout spot.
-Tateyama’s location along the west coast of Chiba also makes stunning sunsets here a regular occurrence, and for a couple days in both May and July you can even catch a glimpse of the “Diamond Fuji” –a view of the sun setting directly over Mt.
+Tateyama’s location along the west coast of Chiba also makes stunning sunsets here a regular occurrence, and for a couple days in both May and July you can even catch a glimpse of the “Diamond Fuji” – a view of the sun setting directly over Mt.
 Fuji’s summit.
-For this trip, we headed out to the tip of Cape Sunosaki for a visit to Sunosaki Shrine.
+For this trip, we headed out to the tip of Cape Sunosaki for a visit to Sunosaki Shrine, a locally-known Fuji viewing spot.

 Mantoku-ji Temple

-Follow the Boso Flower Line around the cape to continue driving along the coast, and in the hills above this road you’ll find one of the world’s largest bronze reclining Buddhas.
-This monument, which depicts the historical Buddha in his final living moments before entering nirvana, measures 16 meters long, 3.75 meters tall, and weighs 30 tons.
-The way to pay respects here is unique, as visitors are instructed to first put their hands together while standing in front of the Buddha, circle clockwise around it three times, then touch the emblem on its foot.
+Here you’ll find one of the world’s largest bronze reclining Buddhas.
+How to pray: First put your hands together while standing in front of the Buddha, circle clockwise around it three times, then touch the emblem on its foot.

 Google Maps Plus Code: WRXP+87 Tateyama, Chiba